 Age UK Herefordshire and Worcestershire: Call 0800 008 6077 or email email@example.com (for Wychavon residents)

 Age UK Worcester and Malvern Hills: Call 01684 576655 or 01905 724294 or email HSF@ageukwmh.org (for Worcester and Malvern Hills residents)

-Support is available for those Households who are struggling with the cost of living, in particular the rise in energy prices.
+Help for households who are struggling with the cost of living, like the rise in energy prices and the cost of food.
 Visit Household Support Fund for more information.

-Worcestershire Libraries are part of the Warm Welcome Network which lists venues that can provide a warm welcome for those struggling to heat their homes this winter.
+Worcestershire Libraries are part of the Warm Welcome Network which has places that can provide a warm welcome for those struggling to heat their homes.
 Visit Warm spaces in libraries for more information.

 Frequently asked questions

 Information about the Cost of Living Payments 2023/24

 Millions of UK households will receive a payment directly from the Department for Work and Pensions (DWP) in 2023/24.
 For more information, please visit Cost of Living Payment